dhh1128/cfa/README.md

 In external strategies, clarifiers manifest as an additional infix in a filename.
 In internal strategies, they are an extra token appended to the `value` portion of a `name=value` metadata pair.

 A clarifier is a three-part string.
 The first and third parts are cardinality numbers that quantify how many pre and co files, respectively, are known to be part of the set.
 For a CFA binding a spreadsheet to a digital signature, both of these numbers would be 1 &mdash; it's a 1-to-1 relationship.
 For a CFA binding the 4 movements of a symphony, the first number would be 4, since all 4 movements are pre.
 If cardinality is not known, the number is omitted.
 A cardinality of 0 means that no files in the set have the corresponding status.
+One of the two cardinality values (either the pre or the co digits, but not both) may be omitted, leaving half of the cardinality unspecified.

 The middle part of a clarifier is a __dependency predicate symbol__.
 Its role is somewhat like [the role of the `rel` attribute on an HTML `<link>` tag](https://www.w3schools.com/TAGS/att_a_rel.asp).